dnth/dnth.github.io/content/portfolio/training_dl_model_for_cell_counting/index.md

 #### 🎯 Preparing datasets
-After the imports, we must now load the labeled images and bounding boxes.
+After the imports, we must now load the labeled images and bounding boxes into `jupyter`.
 This is also known as *data parsing* and is accomplished with the following:

 ```python